 The pseudo-Legendary of Gen II, Tyranitar remains one of the most accessible and useful Pokémon in Go.
-It's been featured in Raids, events, a Community Day and even as a Shadow Pokémon, so most high level players have an entire team of powered up Tyranitar.
+It's been featured in raids, events, Community Day and even as a Shadow Pokémon, so most high level players have an entire team of powered up Tyranitar.
 As a Rock and Dark type, it resists Flying type moves and has no weaknesses relevant to this raid.
 Smack Down and Stone Edge are the moves you'll want your Tyranitar to know when facing Zapdos.

 The Ice type "Eeveelution" originally encountered in the Sinnoh Region, Glaceon is extremely easy to acquire and power up.
-Although you need to spin a stop with a Glacial lure Mod to evolve Glaceon, you can evolve as many as you want while the mod is active and most players have a ton of extra Eevee Candy for powering up.
+Although you need to spin a stop with a Glacial Lure Module to evolve Glaceon, you can evolve as many as you want while the mod is active and most players have a ton of extra Eevee Candy for powering up.
 As a pure Ice type, Glaceon does take super effective damage from Rock type moves, but it's not weak against Flying or Electric type damage.
 If you're bringin Glaceon to this fight, Frost Breath and Avalanche is the moveset you want.

-The final evolution of Sneasal, Weavile is an Ice and Dark type Pokémon originally encountered in the Sinnoh region.
-Although it requires a Sinnoh Stone to evolve, because Sneasal are common and have been featured in multiple events, many players not only have Weavile but plenty of Candy to power them up.
-As with other Ice types, you'll want to avoid using Weavile if Zapdos knows Ancient Power, but otherwise, with Ice Shard and Avalanche, it will perform well in this Raid.
+The final evolution of Sneasel, Weavile is an Ice and Dark type Pokémon originally encountered in the Sinnoh region.
+Although it requires a Sinnoh Stone to evolve, because Sneasel are common and have been featured in multiple events, many players not only have Weavile but plenty of Candy to power them up.
+As with other Ice types, you'll want to avoid using Weavile if Zapdos knows Ancient Power, but otherwise, with Ice Shard and Avalanche, it will perform well in this raid.